chris1111/Xattr-Editor/DOCS/App-damaged.md

 > App is damaged and can't be opened.<br>
 You should move it to the Trash.

-For example, For example, in the first opening of Download Full Installer you can see:
+For example, in the first opening of Download Full Installer you can see:

 <img src="../Images/xattr1.png" width="480px">